jonaslu/iamjonas/src/posts/2019/08/getting-better-at-it.md

 The second part of knowing an operating system is building something that resembles one yourself.
 How enlightening!
 Processes, threads, memory management all those weird flags and buffer-sizes you sometimes have to set.
 Now you'll know what those actually mean and why they are there.

-This looked promising: [The little book about OS development](https://ordoflammae.github.io/littleosbook/) (its a fork of the [original](https://littleosbook.github.io/): which seems to have died - the fork includes all issues reported on the original book), but at a closer inspection there are several mistakes (see the [issue list](https://github.com/littleosbook/littleosbook/issues)).
-I've been following [this](http://www.jamesmolloy.co.uk/tutorial_html/) which is more complete than the little book in combination with [this](http://www.osdever.net/tutorials/view/brans-kernel-development-tutorial) and the book above.
+This looked promising: [The little book about OS development](https://ordoflammae.github.io/littleosbook/)(its a fork of the [original](https://littleosbook.github.io/): which seems to have died - the fork includes all issues reported on the original book), but at a closer inspection there are several mistakes (see the [issue list](https://github.com/littleosbook/littleosbook/issues)).
+I've been following [this](http://www.jamesmolloy.co.uk/tutorial_html/) which is more completethan the little book in combination with [this](http://www.osdever.net/tutorials/view/brans-kernel-development-tutorial) and the book above.
 The three of them makes for a complete tutorial enough.

 Not a full programming tutorial - but a fascinating read: [The linux insides](https://0xax.gitbooks.io/linux-insides/content/).